PEXANE2/azure-docs.tr-tr/articles/storsimple/storsimple-8000-migration-options.md

 ---
-title: 5000-7000 Serisi Storsimple'dan verileri geçirmek için ilgili seçenekleri değerlendirmede | Microsoft Docs
+title: Evaluate options to migrate data from StorSimple 5000-7000 series| Microsoft Docs
-description: StorSimple 5000-7000 serisinden verileri geçirmeye seçeneklerine genel bakış sağlar.
+description: Provides an overview of the options to migrate data from StorSimple 5000-7000 series.
 services: storsimple
 documentationcenter: NA
 author: alkohli